bartmate/SudokuEditor/README.md

 * Coloring (as part of puzzle, not as part of solution which is supported already)

 Further plans for solution-related functionalities:
-* Highlighting naked singles
-* Highlighting doubles, triples, ...
-* Highlighting when there is only one place for a digit in box/row/column
+* Highlighting lonely digit (when there is only one place for a digit in box/row/column)
 * Highlighting when digits in a row/column in a box can cause that digit can be deleted in the other boxes in the same row/column.
 * Checking if the sudoku is solvable from the current position
  * If there are more solutions: how many.